host12prog/6502golf/specifications.md

 6502golf is a code golf machine which is currently suffering from feature creep!

-- MOS 6502 CPU (or 65C02)
+- WDC 65C02 (8.0 MHz, 50hz VBLANK)
 - 64K of RAM
 - dumb terminal display
-- an IRQ that happens every 20ms

 ## BOOT-UP

 Before RESET, the memory is loaded with machine code (written by the user).
-On boot-up, the machine jumps to the RESET vector specified at vector `$FFFC`-`$FFFD`.
+On boot-up, the CPU jumps to the RESET vector specified at vector `$FFFC`-`$FFFD`.

 Before version 3, the machine would force the program counter of the CPU to `$0200`.
-The stack pointer is set to $FA on boot-up, so if you wish to use all of the stack, store an $FF into the stack pointer:
+The stack pointer is set to $FD on boot-up, so if you wish to use all of the stack, store an $FF into the stack pointer:
 ```
 LDX #$FF
 TXS